515 North Washington Street: Civil War

 During the Civil War Virginia voted to secede from the Union in April 1861.
 The following month on May 24, the Union Army entered Alexandria, which is situated a few miles south of Washington, D.C., in order to prevent an attack on the capital and to launch attacks further south.
 Many residents who were loyal to the Confederacy fled Alexandria and some local businesses were seized by Union troops.
 Since the cotton mill was a rather large building, it was one of the buildings seized and requisitioned.

 The Union Army repurposed the mill into a hospital, warehouse, and later a prison, and renamed the building the Washington Street Military Prison.
 It was the largest of five military prisons in Alexandria during the Civil War, the others being the City Jail on St. Asaph Street, the former slave trading business Franklin and Armfield Office on Duke Street, the Green Furniture Factory on South Fairfax Street, and the Odd Fellows Hall at 218 North Columbus Street.
 In addition to Confederate prisoners of war, the Washington Street Military Prison also held deserters from the Union Army.
 The building was painted white and a fence was added around the perimeter.
 During the war up to 1,500 prisoners would be housed on the property at any given time.

 In its early history prisoners at Washington Street Military Prison were treated humanely and had access to adequate food and clothing.
 This changed when Captain Rufus Dudley Pettit took command of Alexandria's military prisons.
-Pettit had served in the Union Army beginning in 1861, fighting in major battles including several in the Peninsula campaign, as well as the Battle of Antietam and Battle of Fredericksburg, but had to resign from active duty due to health reasons.
+Pettit had served in the Union Army beginning in 1861, fighting in major battles including several in the Peninsula campaign, as well as the Battle of Antietam and Battle of Fredericksburg, but had to resign from active duty for health reasons.
 After Pettit began overseeing the city's prisons, he gained a reputation as being cruel and sadistic towards the prisoners.
 He directed that prisoners be handcuffed behind their backs and hung from the ceiling, or handcuffed by their wrists and left hanging outside for 12 hours at a time, where they would be exposed to rain or extreme temperatures.
 Prisoners were often beaten and left with broken bones.
 Pettit would sometimes stand outside the building and shoot at prisoners who tried looking out one of the windows.

 After the war Pettit's reputation for cruelty drew the attention of his superiors and he was court-martialed in November 1865.
 Pettit was convicted of inhumane treatment of prisoners and dishonorably discharged from the Army.
 He moved to New York where he later practiced law.
 Pettit's papers during his time as the prison warden have been preserved and are available at the Alexandria Library.